The Legend of Zelda: Tears of the Kingdom Debuts in First on the French Charts

-The Legend of Zelda: Tears of the Kingdom (NS) has remained in first place on the French charts for week 20, 2023, according to SELL.
-The Collector's Edition fell from second to fourth place.
+The Legend of Zelda: Tears of the Kingdom (NS) has remained in first place on the French charts for week 21, 2023, according to SELL.
+The Collector's Edition remained in fourth place.

-Hogwarts Legacy (PS4) is up from third to second place, while Mario Kart 8 Deluxe (NS) is up from fifth to third place.
-The Legend of Zelda: Breath of the Wild (NS) is in fifth place.
+Mario Kart 8 Deluxe (NS) is up from third to second place, while Hogwarts Legacy (PS4) is down from second to third place.
+The Legend of Zelda: Breath of the Wild (NS) remained in fifth place.

 Top sellers per system were as follows: